opeltre/fp/README.md

 [metaclasses]: https://www.python.org/dev/peps/pep-3115/

 ### `fp.cartesian` module

-The Cartesian category structure of `Type` is defined in `fp.cartesian`.

 The type `Hom(A, B)` declares typed functions or type _morphisms_, with input in `A` and output in `B`.
 Functions with multiple inputs can be declared by supplying a tuple of types `A = (A0, A1, ...)` as input.